 DELAWARE HUMANE ASSOCIATION: COVID-19

-JULY 29, 2021 UPDATE – Based on the latest CDC guidelines, DHA is requiring use of masks inside all of our facilities and will continue following safety protocols to keep you, our community safe.
+February 22, 2022 UPDATE – Masks are encouraged but no longer required to be worn inside our facilities.
 While we continue operating at normal visitor capacity, we ask both visitors and staff to please be mindful of social distancing.

 Please note: We appreciate folks wanting to spend time with our animals, however to save as many lives as possible, we are only allowing those seriously considering adoption that day.
 We encourage you to submit an online questionnaire in advance to meet an animal.

 - Wilmington Hours to Adopt: Tuesday – Sunday, 12 PM – 5 PM

 - Rehoboth Hours to Adopt: Tuesday – Sunday, 12 PM – 5 PM

 - Closed (both locations): Monday